Boards and Commissions

 Tree Commission meets on the fourth Thursday of each month at 7:00 p.m. at the Village Hall.
 Meetings are open to the public, and residents are encouraged to attend!

 All Whitehouse streets have been mapped showing specific tree species to be used in each location.
-Before planting any street, please contact Whitehouse staff (419-877-5383) to confirm what type of tree is mapped for the section you are interested in.
+Before planting any street, please contact Whitehouse staff at 419-877-5383 to confirm what type of tree is mapped for the section you are interested in, or consult the map below.

 V. Judy Kethel